Flight Training

 Prohibited lenses

-The FAA does not allow monovision correction (one eye for distance, one for near) for pilots.
+The FAA does not allow maltonovision correction (one eye for distance, one for near) for pilots.
 This setup reduces depth perception and is not compatible with cockpit demands.
 Contact lenses or glasses that offer full-field correction are preferred.

 How much does it cost to become a pilot?